pkhuong/pkhuong.github.io/source/_posts/2013-11-26-the-other-robin-hood-hashing.markdown

 When I looked into Robin Hood hashing, I was interested in a degenerate variant in which probing sequences are linear.
-This variant also seems the one others usually mean when they say "Robin Hood hashing," nowadays.
+This variant also seems to be the one others usually mean when they say "Robin Hood hashing," nowadays.
 The algorithms for inserts and lookups in Celis's dissertation still work: probe locations and distances just happen to be computed trivially.
 However, the analysis doesn't hold